gregology/gregology.github.io/_posts/2020-02-05-my-experience-with-the-australian-dva.md

 tags:
   - DVA
   - Department of Veterans Affairs
+  - VAC
+  - Veterans Affairs Canada
   - Australian Army
   - Army
 redirect_from:
   - /2019/07/my-experience-with-the-australian-dva/
 ---

-**tl;dr** It took 324 days to see a psychologist for treatment through the Australian DVA.
-The DVA paid 3rd parties [$8,782.40](/wp-content/uploads/2019/12/2019-12-24%20FOI%2033349%20-%20Total%20amount%20DVA%20paid%20to%203rd%20parties%20for%20treatment%20so%20far.pdf) (as of 2019-12-24) for assessments prior to the beginning of my treatment.
-My treatment will cost a small fraction of that.
-The $8,782.40 does not include additional expenses like DVA staffing, costs of treatment, costs incurred by me directly, or costs incurred by Public Health for the multiple required doctors appointments.
-I am now receiving treatment.
+It took 324 days to see a psychologist for treatment through the Australian DVA.
+The DVA paid 3rd parties [$8,782.40](/wp-content/uploads/2019/12/2019-12-24%20FOI%2033349%20-%20Total%20amount%20DVA%20paid%20to%203rd%20parties%20for%20treatment%20so%20far.pdf) for assessments prior to the beginning of my treatment and had spent [$13,986.50](/wp-content/uploads/2020/12/FOI%2039313%20-%20Document%20created%20in%20accordance%20with%20section%2017%20of%20the%20FOI%20Act.pdf) on 3rd parties by the end of my treatment.
+My psychologist charged the DVA $2,433 for my 12 treatments.

+The $13,986.50 does not include additional expenses like DVA or VAC staffing, costs of treatment, costs incurred by me directly, or costs incurred by Public Health for the multiple required doctors appointments.
+As a tax payer I'm angry, as a veteran I'm devastated.
+My mates deserve and need better then this.

+Here is my journey trying to get help from the Australian DVA.

 In 2010 I deployed to Afghanistan with the Australian Army.
 Since returning home in 2011 I have suffered insomnia and mild PTSD.
 Canada has been my home since 2012 when I immigrated here for work.
 Luckily The Australian Department of Veteran Affairs (DVA) and Veterans Affairs Canada have [reciprocal relationships](https://www.veterans.gc.ca/eng/about-vac/legislation-policies/policies/document/1103) for veteran services.
 On March 19th, 2019, I decided to seek help from the Australian DVA.
 My encounters with the Australian DVA in the past have been awful so I decided to document my (not uncommon) experience.
 This was my journey.